itaysnir/itaysnir.github.io/_posts/2022-11-22-in-the-wild-research.md

 ## CVE-2021-3434 - Zephyr RTOS

-Im given a hint, that the attack surface is involved with Bluetooth's L2CAP packets. \
+The research attack surface is said to be involved with Bluetooth's L2CAP packets. \
 L2CAP is part of the Bluetooth stack, and serves as a "logical link control and adaptation" layer. \
 It offers segmentation and reassembly for large packets, hence allows them to be transmited across BT links. \
 It may receive packets of up to 64 kB, and breaks them to smaller MTU frames.
 The receiving end then reassembles these frames. \